架空のセルフポートレート -Fictional self-portrait-

 1つでも記憶に残るものを見つけていただけると幸せです。

-This photographic work captures the images that have lived in my heart from childhood to the present.
+These photographic works capture images that have lived within my heart from childhood to the present.

 星詠み